sergservis/Jails/documentation/docs/components/README.md

 - All the components are initialized before any other Jails modules.
 - Components **should know nothing** about any other organisms in the page.
-- They **don't make** ajax calls
+- They **don't make** ajax calls.
-- Aim only **UI** issues
+- Aim only **UI** issues.
 - They can only communicate with the world by using `.emit()` interface.
-- Use **public methods** when you want to access that later.
+- Use **public methods** when you want to access some component behavior.
-- Configurations are welcome whenever is possible
+- Configurations are welcome whenever is possible.

-Please, take a look at some official Jails Components at: [jails-org.github.io/Jails/modules](http://jails-org.github.io/Jails/)
+Please, take a look at some official Jails Components at: [jails-org.github.io/Jails/](http://jails-org.github.io/Jails/)

 ## Markup